 The Gog Farm Shop and Deli, Stapleford

 The Deli: The Gog Deli looks over south Cambridge from one of the only hills in the area.
-Last year it won the Great British Food Awards ‘Best farm shop and deli’ – a well-deserved accolade for this family-run place that has managed to stay super busy through the whole of the last, tough year.
-There is a brilliant master butcher on-site, as well as the Deli, wine shop, and cafe (takeaways at the moment).
+A former winner of the Great British Food Awards ‘Best farm shop and deli’ – a well-deserved accolade for this family-run place that has managed to stay super busy throughout the lockdowns.
+There is a brilliant master butcher on-site, as well as the Deli, wine shop, and cafe.
 The Gog’s’ scotch eggs have a legendary status in the area, and you can get lovely hummus and taramasalata dips too.
 The cheese counter is bursting with goodies, curated by Neal’s Yard Dairy’s, Mons Cheesemonger & Brindisa, stellar foodie names that the deli partners with to ensure a top-notch selection.
 We’d go for a classic ploughman’s style picnic here, with cheese, locally baked bread, charcuterie from amongst others Dhruv Baker (master chef champion).
 Grab a bottle of pale AIX Provence rose, and a brownie for pud and you’re good to go!

 Picnic Spot: Owner Charles Bradford, likes to head five mins up the road to the nearby Wandlebury woods, where there are plenty of picnic tables, or to really get away from it all, he loves a picnic on a punt, floating in a quiet spot on the Cam near to the popular Grantchester meadows.